 Do unto your employees as you want done unto the customer – or better!

-This concept is the key to creating a company that is customer-focused.
+This concept is the key to creating a company that is customer-centric.
 To make this happen, I created a simple six-step process.
 It’s important to note that simple does not mean easy.
 These steps, especially one and three, will take time.
 A small company might be able to move through the process in a few months.
 A large enterprise with thousands of employees could take several years.
 With that in mind, here they are.

-Six steps to creating a customer-focused culture
+Six steps to creating a customer-centric culture

 1. Define your customer service vision